 Don’t fall for Phishing Scams

-Phishing scams are used when a criminal or hacker tries to steal your information and identity by tricking you into believing they are someone else.
-These phishing attacks usually show up on an e-mail.
+Phishing scams are used by a criminal or hacker to trick you into giving them your information and identity by tricking you into believing they are someone else.
+These phishing attacks usually show up on an e-mail or a link in the e-mail.

 Emails from friends can’t always be trusted